 Their personality may have changed, and in some cases our relationship with them may even be becoming difficult and unhealthy.
 Each of our paths is unique.

-Rosie’s story is such an eloquent example of living with anticipatory grief.
-Where the person you care for only has a limited time left.
+Rosie’s story is such a powerful example of living with anticipatory grief.
+Where the person we care for only has a limited time left.
 Rosie sensitively shares her experience, and offers some words of advice:

-None of what we tell ourselves really does matters.
-What matters is the time we1 have left.
+None of what we tell ourselves really matters.
+What matters is the time we have left.
 Make the most of it.
 Allow everything else to fall away.

 Ask a loved one or close friend to notify friends.
 If it’s possible to keep the circle of those closest to us up to date in one go.
 The energy we’ll save having to go over the same things repeatedly will be invaluable.
 My husband set up a group chat separate from me to keep our close friends up-to-date.
 It meant they were aware of what was happening without me having to say anything.

 Talk to the one who is dying about it.
 Talking about death will not hasten it, and the relief of sharing some of those emotions will bring comfort later on.

 Allow ourselves the space to remember that what we’re living through is fundamentally imperfect and unfixable.
 Give ourselves permission to know that we are doing the absolute best we can in an impossible situation.

 Allow ourselves to find the pieces of humour wherever we can - it’s the moments of levity that will stay with us.